Roadmaps: 5 Steps to creating a perfect roadmap

 You will probably already have ideas for what should go on the roadmap from talking to customers, Sales and Development.
 You may also have an Excel spreadsheet with a long list of requirements.
 You need to filter, prioritise and package these ideas into a series of major themes to put on your roadmap.

 We use high-level themes because it makes communication simpler and allows us to keep uncertain details vague.
 It also helps to limit scope creep – if a request for a new feature doesn’t align with the agreed themes then it’s easy to push back.
 The use of themes, combined with broad delivery windows as we move into the future, helps us to be more confident that we can deliver what’s on the roadmap.

-The trick at this stage is to have a process that you can publically share for making decisions on what goes onto the roadmap, i.e. on what basis are judgements taken.
-This helps to keep discussions with stakeholders focussed on the decision-making process rather than becoming a fight about their favourite features.
+The trick at this stage is to have a process that you can publicly share for making decisions on what goes onto the roadmap, i.e. on what basis are judgements taken.
+This helps to keep discussions with stakeholders focused on the decision-making process rather than becoming a fight about their favourite features.

 Step 5 – communicate with a call to action